SudoMaker/nativescript-dom-ng/README.md

 element.removeEventListener('someEvent', callback, {mode: 'DOM'})
 ```

-without the `mode: 'DOM'` option, DOMiNATIVE will pass the event register operation to the original NativeScript implementation.
+without the `{mode: 'DOM'}` option, DOMiNATIVE will pass the event register operation to the original NativeScript implementation.

 In DOM mode, your event callback function will receive a DOM-like Event object instead of the NativeScript `data` object.
 The original `data` object will be placed at `event.data` in most cases.